 When and where are the Early Voting locations?

-Early Voting Locations webpage to view the list of Early Voting Locations with links to an interactive map of each location.
+Visit the Election Information webpage to view the list of Early Voting Locations with links to an interactive map of each location.

 Note: During May elections, you may need to go to more than one location to vote, if the jurisdictions are not contracting with Collin County.
 If you do not see both your city and ISD on the list, contact the jurisdiction for details.